ecotoneframework/ecotone/README.md

 - amqp interceptors
 - presend interceptor.
 So it can be called before sending to channel
 - add to factory command handler possibility to redirect to method on found (https://github.com/AxonFramework/AxonFramework/issues/667)
+- amqp add possibility to define point to point or publish subscribe amqp backend channel

 # Integration Messaging